The NoahFace App displays different screens for different business applications. You can select one of the following screen types:

 If you are synchronising your users with a system that supports global lists, you can specify your tasks by providing the appropriate list number.
 For example:

 You can change the terminology of "task" to something else by specifying the "name" option in the screen details.
-For example:

 You can change the text on the Clock Out button by specifying the "out" option in the screen details.
 For example: